 This is a role which requires both creative abilities and talent, as well as sharp leadership and managerial skills.

 If you’re creatively inclined, a career as an art director probably seems quite appealing.
 But what does an art director actually do?
-And how can you pursue this exciting career?
+And how can you pursue this exciting artistic career?

 Read on to learn more about the role of the art director and how you can work your way up to the title.